mailman-2097/nishad.link/src/content/blog/gitlab-runner-k8s-openshift.md

 [![CICD](/assets/blog2.png "CICD")]()

-In this blog post I will explain a relatively straight forward way to get ephemeral runners on Openshift Kubernetes container platform.
+In this blog post I shall explain a relatively straight forward way to get ephemeral runners on Openshift Kubernetes container platform.

-### Deployment Assumptions
+## Solution Deployment

 The main components that need to be deployed are as follows:

+__Gitlab Server__

-1. Cloud or Self Managed [Gitlab](https://gitlab.com/) CICD solution deployment or as a [Kubernetes operator](https://docs.gitlab.com/operator/).
-In my case I am running the Gitlab linux package in an [Alma Linux](https://almalinux.org/) virtual machine running on a [hypervisor](https://www.proxmox.com/en/).
+1. Cloud or Self Managed [Gitlab](https://gitlab.com/) CICD solution deployment or as a [Kubernetes operator](https://docs.gitlab.com/operator/) which is an easy install method in Openshift.

+In my case, I have chosen the linux installation method for setting up Gitlab.
+I am using an [Alma Linux](https://almalinux.org/) virtual machine running on a [hypervisor](https://www.proxmox.com/en/).

-> Gitlab CICD can also be deployed on an Openshift cluster or any other Kubernetes distribution through a [Helm chart](https://docs.gitlab.com/charts/installation/)
+> Gitlab CICD can also be deployed on an Openshift cluster operator or any other Kubernetes distribution through a [Helm chart](https://docs.gitlab.com/charts/installation/)

+__Kubernetes Cluster__

 * [Openshift](https://www.redhat.com/en/technologies/cloud-computing/openshift) cluster or any other Kubernetes engine such as [EKS](https://aws.amazon.com/eks/) or [GKE](https://cloud.google.com/kubernetes-engine).
 For this demonstration, I have an [Openshift Installation](https://docs.openshift.com/container-platform/4.15/installing/overview/index.html).

 > A [single node Openshift install](https://docs.openshift.com/container-platform/4.15/installing/installing_sno/install-sno-installing-sno.html) will also work adequately.

+__Container Registry__

+* You also need a container registry, for my deployment I have chosen to enable the in-built [Gitlab Container registry](https://docs.gitlab.com/ee/user/packages/container_registry/)

+> Technically, it makes more sense to have a seperate container registry solution such as [harbor](https://goharbor.io/docs/2.12.0/install-config/) or [quay](https://docs.projectquay.io/deploy_red_hat_quay_operator.html).

+__Container Tooling__

 * For the container image builds I will be using [buildah](https://buildah.io/) since it provides the capability to generate OCI container images.

 * For local container image build and testing, I would also encourage the use of [podman](https://podman.io/)

-* You also need a container registry, for my deployment I have chosen to enable the in-built [Gitlab Container registry](https://docs.gitlab.com/ee/user/packages/container_registry/)

-> Technically, it makes more sense to have a seperate container registry solution such as [harbor](https://goharbor.io/docs/2.12.0/install-config/) or [quay](https://docs.projectquay.io/deploy_red_hat_quay_operator.html).

 ### Self-Managed Gitlab CICD and Runners

-Before we go further, I will provide a brief overview of Gitlab.
+Before we go further, I will provide a brief overview of Gitlab logical structures.

 A code repository is setup as part of a [Gitlab project](https://docs.gitlab.com/ee/user/project/).
 Projects can be setup at the user or group level.

 [Gitlab Runners](https://docs.gitlab.com/runner/) will need to be setup as part of a self-managed deployment.
-The runners once configured successfully can execute devops pipelines and jobs.
+The runners once configured successfully can execute your devops pipelines and jobs.

-Runner agents can also run on Virtal Machines but it is makes more sense to have a containerised runner infrastructure since they are ephemeral in nature and provide better scalability.
+Runner agents can also be run on Virtal Machines but it is makes more sense to have a containerised runner infrastructure since they are ephemeral in nature and provide better scalability.

 ### Runner Deployment on Openshift or Kubernetes